ishibaki/symmetry_paper/manuscript/6_figs.md

 \(A) Schematic showing the procedure for calculating the live chirality index and evaluation of the hindgut laterality.
 The live image of the epithelial cell boundary visualized by *UAS-myr::GFP* driven by *byn-Gal4* is shown.
 The chirality index of the live cell was calculated as described above.
-After 3 hours incubation, the laterality score was evaluated.
+After 3 hours of incubation, the laterality score was evaluated.
 \(B) Box plot of the live chirality index of the hindgut in wild-type and *emc* mutant.
 \(C) Graph showing the correlation between live cell chirality and the laterality score of the hindgut in *emc* mutant.
 Dotted line indicates the logistic model used in [@fig:fig2].